willc360/DICE/willis-CPSC448/README.txt

 The pointcut which untaints objects as described in the report is located in *application_name*\src\aspects\GeneralTracker.aj at line 196-212, labeled "Untainter"

+*appliation_name*/src/aspect/TaintedMethodTracker.aj is used to calculate the total number of application methods executed.
+Be aware that startup and turning off the application also counts.
+Use the "offset" parameter in MainTracer.java to deal with this.

 Hacks:

 In *application_name*\src\datamanagement/TaintLogger: